riffcc/ceramic-riff-web/README.md

 [![Contributors](https://img.shields.io/opencollective/all/riffcc?style=flat-square)](https://opencollective.com/riffcc)

+**NOTE:** This repository is outdated.
+Please visit [the newer, up-to-date version](https://github.com/riffcc/riff.cc-vue) instead.

 # Riff.CC on Ceramic (ComposeDB)

-Welcome!
 Riff.CC on Ceramic (also referred to as CeramicRiff) is a proof-of-concept version of Riff.CC, implemented using Ceramic and ComposeDB.
 It is one of the two current platforms for hosting Riff.CC instances, the other being [Orbiter](https://github.com/riffcc/orbiter).
 This repository contains instructions on how to set up and install a Riff.CC instance through CeramicRiff, as well as the necessary code to do so.
 For more information about CeramicRiff, as well as the Riff.CC project itself, [see the project's main page](https://riff.cc/riff-docs/).

 Funding provided via [OpenCollective](https://opencollective.com/riffcc).